Powder Mountain at a Glance:

 500 inches of snow annually

 Powder Mountain is a very impressive ski area, and a cool concept- the ski area is managed by The Summit Group – an elite ski group of tech wizards and web wonders.
 Majority owner is Reed Hastings, founder of Netflix, as of 2023.
 But, good news – Powder is open to the public… unlike Yellowstone Club for example.

 Powder is in Eden Utah, a kind of paradise of its own, not far from Salt Lake City but worlds away too, up a black diamond access road.
 Powder is near Snowbasin Ski Resort, with vast terrain and stunning views within its 8,000 acre mountain haven.

 Powder’s base looks homespun and humble, with old alpine lodges and mostly fixed grip lifts, and skiing in all directions on 2,876-acres lift-serviced by 9 lifts total including a high speed Hidden Lake Express quad as the centerpiece.

 But there’s much more to Powder than the dozens of maintained groomed trails, including two in-bounds cat ski operations – just $25 a ride in Lightning Ridge and Rain Tree areas, for untracked powder turns in steeper chutes or wide-open bowls even the day or two after a snow storm.
 Powder also has guided sidecountry tours amid 5,081 acres of all-natural terrain.
 Its a big playground for skiers on privately owned land.

 Powder limits ticket sales to 1,500 skiers a day to the public, still under a $100 a day.
 Ski instructors offer all day kids camps, and ski guides are available to tour mom and dad around beyond the groomed boulevards.

-Cofounders who purchased Powder Mountain Ski Resort in 2013 for a reported $40 million for the vast ski acres and six peaks in the Wasatch Mountains near Snowbasin, are Elliott Bisnow, Brett Leve, Jeff Rosenthal and Jeremy Schwartz.
+Cofounders purchased Powder Mountain Ski Resort in 2013 for a reported $40 million for the vast ski acres and six peaks in the Wasatch Mountains near Snowbasin, including Elliott Bisnow, Brett Leve, Jeff Rosenthal and Jeremy Schwartz.